Accredited Non-Profit Online Universities

 20 Year ROI: $292,000

 Norwich University acquires our number 9 spot in the review of the best non-profit online universities of 2019.
 This educational institution offers you the chance to earn your Masters or Bachelor’s degree, as well as the option to earn a certificate.
 You also have the opportunity to take continuing education courses.
 Some of the programs include national security, defense strategies, civil engineering, business administration and more.
 Norwich University offers several options for financial aid, one of which allows you to study overseas.
-This school also holds several important accreditations.
+This accredited school also holds several important accreditations.